PreschoolKindergartenFirst Grade

 More Than ABCs and 123s: A Parent's Guide to Social-Emotional Learning (and Why It's the Most Important Subject of All)

 This engine is called Social-Emotional Learning (SEL).
-It sounds like a fancy buzzword, but it’s actually quite simple.
-It’s the ability to understand your own feelings, get along with others, and handle the bumps in the road without falling apart.
-It is the 'operating system' for everything else.
+It sounds like a fancy phrase, but it’s actually pretty straightforward.
+SEL is the ability to notice what you’re feeling, connect with other people, and handle the bumps in the road without falling apart.
+It’s the “operating system” that supports everything else.

 Educating the mind without educating the heart is no education at all.- Aristotle

-In this guide, we are going to move beyond the ABCs.
-We will break down the five core pillars of SEL into simple, actionable concepts you can nurture at home.
-And we’ll show you something surprising: how even a quiet moment with a printed workbook can be a powerful gym for building emotional muscle.
+In this guide, we’re going to move beyond the ABCs.
+We’ll break down the five core pillars of SEL into simple, practical ideas you can support at home.
+And here’s the part that surprises a lot of families, even a quiet moment with a printed workbook can be a real workout for emotional muscle.

 The "Big 5": Decoding SEL for Preschoolers